 Closing the coverage gap

 Clearly, there are downsides of HSAs that any employer must consider.
-And there is certainly a need to address coverage gaps that may contribute to financial hardship, reduce productivity and affect employee loyalty.
+And there is certainly a need to address coverage gaps that may contribute to financial hardship, reduce engagement and affect employee loyalty.

 But benefits budgets matter.
 With employee benefits amounting to a third or more of the total compensation budget in many companies,[xii] it’s crucial that employers be strategic in controlling costs and maximizing ROI.
 If HSAs and worksite voluntary plans aren’t the answer, what is?

-Innovative supplemental insured benefits can provide employees with what they need- reduced OOP spending, and employers with what they want- budget friendly solutions.
-These plans can allow employers to reallocate HSA contributions—preserving the benefits budget—to more meaningful and valuable insured coverage for employees.
+Flexible supplemental insured healthcare benefits can reduce OOP spending for employees and allow employers to reallocate HSA contributions—preserving the benefits budget—to more meaningful and valuable insured coverage for employees.
 These plans can co-exist with HSAs, meaning that employees can self-fund HSAs and reap the associated tax advantages while also having access to first-dollar coverage against the high cost of annual deductibles.
-And these plans can be offered for broad or select enrollment and for employees at any level, as determined by the employer—making them a win-win when it comes to reducing OOP spending and closing coverage gaps.
+And finally, supplemental health insurance benefits can be offered to all or select employees at any level, as determined by the employer—making them a win-win when it comes to reducing OOP spending and closing coverage gaps.

 [i] Gallagher – Benefits Strategy & Benchmarking Survey, 2019